|

 While the

-younger girls continued with Singapore Math, our oldest began to take
+younger girls continued with Singapore Math, our oldest began to take math

-well liked or not liked at all, depending on whom you ask.
+liked or not liked at all, depending on whom you ask.
 Not being the

 teacher or student in this case, I’ll keep my opinion to myself (but I